ohsu-cedar-comp-hub/SlurmStats/README.md

 Both tools have the same parameters **EXCEPT** `-all <all_info>` is **NOT** in the Slurm Track Usage tool!

-For example, to summarize all job information and track usage for user chaoe from 2024-07-01 to 2024-07-10 for accounts cedar and cedar2:
+For example, to summarize all job information and track usage for user chaoe from 2024-07-01 to 2024-07-10 for accounts cedar, cedar2 and cedar-condo:

 ```bash
 ./JobAssess.sh -u chaoe -s 2024-07-01 -e 2024-07-10